The Minaret, the Market, and the Motorcycle: Three Days in Kampala

 It's East Africa's largest open-air market.
 The stalls stack three high in places.
 The aisles are shoulder-width.
 The air smells like fresh tomatoes and diesel and fabric softener from the mountains — literal mountains — of secondhand clothing shipped in bales from Europe and America.

-I hired a guide at the entrance.
-UGX 25,000 tip.
-His name was Brian, and Brian knew Owino the way a surgeon knows anatomy.
-He steered me through the produce section (mangoes for UGX 1,000 apiece), past the traditional medicine stalls (don't ask, don't touch), and into the electronics section where a man was selling refurbished iPhone screens with the confidence of someone who definitely obtained them legally.
+Hire a guide at the entrance — budget around a UGX 25,000 tip.
+A good one, like Brian, knows Owino the way a surgeon knows anatomy.
+He'll steer you through the produce section (mangoes for UGX 1,000 apiece), past the traditional medicine stalls (don't ask, don't touch), and into the electronics section where a man sells refurbished iPhone screens with the confidence of someone who definitely obtained them legally.

 Afternoon: Endiro Coffee in Kisimenti.
 Ugandan single-origin pour-over.
 UGX 8,000 (~$2.20).
-I sat by the window and watched the intersection outside — a traffic circle that functioned on faith alone, boda-bodas threading between matatus while pedestrians crossed wherever the spirit moved them.
-Nobody died.
+Take the window seat and watch the intersection outside — a traffic circle that functions on faith alone, boda-bodas threading between matatus while pedestrians cross wherever the spirit moves them.
+Nobody dies.
 Somehow.

 The Boda-Boda Question